IKIM-Essen/ClusterDocs/docs/data/rcc-project-to-coscine.md

   -> approved RCC project receives and verifies the data -> job-local workspace supports active analysis
   -> validated results return to the RCC project
-  -> RCC project owner proposes a frozen archive set -> governance and destination eligibility reviewed -> files frozen; metadata, manifest, and checksums prepared
+  -> optional DataLad dataset state is frozen/recorded when the project uses it -> RCC project owner proposes a frozen archive set -> governance and destination eligibility reviewed -> files frozen; metadata, manifest, and checksums prepared